-CODE < list of hex machine codes>
+CODE <list of hex machine codes>

 The CODE statement is used to insert machine language statements in-line with an MTBASIC program.
 This should ONLY be done by experienced machine language programmers because it is possible that an error with CODE could cause irreparable damage.
 The arguments given to a CODE statement must be numbers.
 Expressions like \$41-\$22 are not allowed.

 MTBASIC simply copies the argument to memory.
 The machine code is generated at the indicated line number.
 You can "flow into" the machine code, or reference it by a GOTO the line number.
 CODE statements can be put into user defined functions.
 It is also possible to write a subroutine with CODE statements, and to then access it with a GOSUB; however, you MUST return from the subroutine with an MTBASIC RETURN, as follows:

-'''

-110 CODE $21,0,0

-120 CODE $3E,0

-130 RETURN
+120 CODE \$21,0,0,\$3E,0 130 RETURN

-'''

-You can use any Z-80 register in your code; MTBASIC does not expect you to preserve the registers.
-You CANNOT use the alternate register set.
+You can use any 8085 register in your code; MTBASIC does not expect you to preserve the registers.